refractionPOINT/lce_doc/profiles.md

 There you can find the default profiles built in the `getDefaultWindowsProfile` function and base your profiles off of the `profile` variable as a simple Domain Specifi cLanguage.

+If you would like customizations to the profiles you use, do not hesitate to contact us at `support@refractionpoint.com` where we can help you.

 ## Listing Profiles
 Issue a `GET` to `/profiles` REST endpoint of the Control Plane or `rpc.py c2/hbsprofilemanager get_profiles`